binfalse/docker-git-pull/README.md

 to rebuild the website.

-As you see, it's specifically entailed for my needs, but maybe other may learn from it.
+Let's assume your Jekyll/Git project is located in `/path/to/project`.
+Then you just need to mount that path to `/jekyll` and run a container as follows:

+    docker run --rm -v /path/to/project:/jekyll binfalse/jekyll-git

 In case of questions and doubts [just contact me](https://binfalse.de/contact/).. :)

 ## LICENSE